AaditT/mello/README.md

 # mello

-This repository is currently under construction by the two most genius programmers ever to set foot on a terminal.
+This repository is currently under construction by Aadit Trivedi and Srihari Nunniyur.